Trust Dynamics in Cryptocurrency Markets: Centralized vs. Decentralized Exchanges: Introduction

-Drawing inspiration from the profound insights presented by Park et al. \cite{park2022impact}, this study delves into the dynamics of the cryptocurrency market and the mechanisms underlying user trust.
+The collapse of FTX serves as a prominent example of a risk event that has profoundly impacted the cryptocurrency market.
+On November 11, 2022, FTX Trading announced voluntary bankruptcy proceedings.
+The misappropriation of user assets and governance failures triggered significant erosion of trust in centralized institutions, with ripple effects across the broader market \citep{conlon2022collapse}.
+This pivotal event raised questions about the resilience of centralized trust systems and offers a unique natural experiment to examine how sudden trust erosion propagates through cryptocurrency markets, affecting user behavior, token valuation, trading flows, and sentiment dynamics.
+Figure \ref{fig:framework} illustrates this natural experiment framework, contrasting institutional and algorithmic trust architectures while mapping the capital migration and analytical methods employed in this study.
+Inspired by the insights of Park et al. \citep{park2022impact}, our study delves into the dynamics of the cryptocurrency market and the mechanisms underlying user trust.
 Employing causal inference methods, including Regression Discontinuity Design (RDD) and Difference-in-Differences (DID), this research reveals significant declines in WETH prices and NetFlow from CEXs to DEXs, signaling a measurable transfer of trust.
-Additionally, natural language processing methods, including topic modeling and sentiment analysis, uncover the complexities of user responses, highlighting shifts from functional discussions to emotional fragmentation in Binance’s community, while Uniswap’s sentiment exhibits a gradual upward trend.
+Additionally, natural language processing methods, including topic modeling and sentiment analysis, uncover the complexities of user responses, highlighting shifts from functional discussions to emotional fragmentation in Binance's community, while Uniswap's sentiment exhibits a gradual upward trend.
 Despite data limitations and external influences, the findings underscore the intricate interplay between trust, sentiment, and market behavior in the cryptocurrency ecosystem.